Netflix/falcor/documentation/router.md

 As in the previous example, this route returns the name and surname of a user.
 However this time it returns two PathValue objects, one containing the path and value of the name, and the other containing the path and value of the surname.

-When a Router receives a series of PathValue’s, it creates the JSON Graph envelope by writing each PathValue’s value into an object at the PathValue’s path.
+When a Router receives a series of PathValue's, it creates the JSON Graph envelope by writing each PathValue's value into an object at the PathValue's path.

 (example demonstrating the two PathValues (name,surname) === one JSON Graph object)